foxostro/Turtle16/Documentation/Architecture.md

 Turtle16 is a sixteen-bit microcomputer built from discrete logic ICs and other simple parts.

-The CPU uses a Load/Store architecture based on the classic RISC pipeline.
+The CPU is a sixteen-bit, in-order, scalar processor that provides a five stage pipeline.
+It implements a custom Turtle16 ISA reminiscent of other RISC ISAs.
 There are eight general-purpose registers, each sixteen bits wide.
 The load/store unit fetches sixteen-bit words from a sixteen-bit address space.
 Instructions and Data are split into two separate address spaces, avoiding any possible structural hazard from accessing instructions and data simultaneously.

 [![CPU block diagram](CPU_Block_Diagram.svg "CPU Block Diagram")](CPU_Block_Diagram.svg)